cbohnert67/AI-PYTHON-NOTES/README.md

 # AI-PYTHON-NOTES

-Notes about Python and AI.
+Useful notes I've written about Python and AI.

+- OOP-OOD contains notes from Object Oriented Programming and Design